NGPVAN/job-descriptions/advertisements/technical project coordinator.md

 - Coordinate technical projects across multiple teams and departments
 - Keep internal documentation organized and up-to-date
 - Research and analyze existing project data
-- Assist with our recruiting and onboarding process
+- Assist with our recruiting and on-boarding process

 ### What we're looking for